-Find out what to do when murder mystery guests don't arrive on time to your party?
+What do you do when murder mystery guests don't arrive on time to your party?
 Read on to find out more!

 If you've cast your murder mystery in advance and one of the critical players (say, the murderer) fails to turn up - you've got a problem.